 Homestay is a popular accommodation option available to overseas students in Perth.
 Homestay may be families, couples, single people or single mothers with children.
 All are selected to provide good quality facilities and meals if required.
 The Homestay families have requested a student to stay with them, so students can be sure they will be very welcome.

-Applications for Homestay must be submitted to the accommodation provider 4 weeks prior to arrival in Perth.
-Please complete the application forms in full - these details will assist in providing you with suitable accommodation.
-If you choose Homestay, advise the accommodation providers if you have special diet or medical considerations (eg. religious; vegetarian), if you are a smoker and if you have problems living with pets (cats, dogs, etc.).
+- Advise the accommodation providers if you have special diet or medical considerations (eg. religious; vegetarian), if you are a smoker and if you have problems living with pets (cats, dogs, etc.).

-To secure Homestay, a Placement Fee must be paid at the time of submitting a request.
-Contact your local representative for assistance and complete the Accommodation/Airport Reception Form available from the websites listed above.
+- To secure Homestay, a Placement Fee must be paid at the time of submitting a request.

 |Homestay Costs (approximate)|